jnord3/RFToyPlus/README.md

 ## Recommendation:

-For 1527 Learning Code Wireless Remote Controllers, consider using the hexadecimal code "0158".
-To verify sufficient binary entropy in the ON/OFF code, convert the hexadecimal values to binary for visual inspection.
+- For 1527 Learning Code Wireless Remote - Controllers, consider using the hexadecimal timing code of "0158".

+- To verify sufficient binary entropy in the ON/OFF code, convert the hexadecimal values to binary for visual inspection.